instana/openapi/spec/descriptions/tagSyntheticMetrics.md

 **groups** You can group test results by one or more tags.
 1. *groupbyTag* use the metric or tag name, e.g. "synthetic.applicationId", to group by its value
-2. *groupbyTagSecondLevelTag* optional, used to further qualify values when the *groupbyTag* is an array.
+2. *groupbyTagSecondLevelTag* is optional.
+It is used to further qualify values when the *groupbyTag* is an array of key/value pairs, such as "synthetic.tags".
 3. *groupbyTagEntity* is ignored and therefore does not need to be specified.

 If *groups* is not specified, the default grouping is *synthetic.testId*.